misheska-cookbooks/chef-server12/README.md

     cookbook_path '/var/chef-solo/cookbooks'

+Here's the command like you would use to use `chef-solo` to perform a Chef run:

+    $ sudo chef-solo --json-attributes standalone.json --config ./solo.rb

 The following script, which can be found in `bootstrap/standalone.sh` shows how you can dynamically generate a `solo.rb` file along with the full `chef-solo` command line for running this cookbook to bootstrap a